 About.
-Paul Budnitz is the founder of Kidrobot, the world's premiere creator of art toys, fashion apparel and accessories.
-He also owns and runs Budnitz Bicycles, a titanium bicycle company, is an author of several books, exhibits as a photographer and filmmaker, and has founded a dozen companies.
+Paul Budnitz owns and runs Budnitz Bicycles, a luxury bicycle company, Ello, a social network, and is well known as the founder of Kidrobot, the world's premiere creator of art toys, fashion apparel and accessories.
+Budnitz is also an author of several books, exhibits as a photographer and filmmaker, and has founded over a dozen companies.

 The son of a nuclear physicist and a social worker, Paul Budnitz was professionally coding safety analysis software for nuclear power plants by the time he reached high school.
 He also created video games for the now-legendary Commodore 64 home computer.
 By the time he reached college he swore he'd "never touch another computer again."